 Unfortunately, the only thing we can predict with certainty is that life is unpredictable and full of surprises.
 Some of these surprises delight us and others are not so welcome.

 When you are suddenly diagnosed with a major illness there is often very little time to plan how the family will cope financially.
-In Tammy’s case, not only was she unable to work while she was undergoing treatment, but her husband also needed to take six months’ leave to care for her and the children.
+In Natalie’s case, not only was she unable to work while she was undergoing treatment, but her husband also needed to take six months’ leave to care for her and the children.

 The couple knew they needed a plan.
 They had health insurance but that would not cover their loss of income.
-A quick check of their life insurance policy reassured them that Tammy’s loss of income and out of pocket financial costs would be covered and funds would be available for her husband to take unpaid leave to care for her.
+A quick check of their life insurance policy reassured them that Natalie’s loss of income and out of pocket financial costs would be covered and funds would be available for her husband to take unpaid leave to care for her.
 That provided peace of mind so they could get on with the job of healing.

 Research shows that 1-in-5 Australian families will be impacted by the death of a parent, a serious accident or an illness such as cancer that leaves a parent unable to work.
 Yet 95 per cent of families do not have adequate levels of life insurance.1